lawrennd/snippets/_ml/includes/basis-functions-fitting-to-data.md

 \subsection{Fitting to Data}

+\slides{Notebook example}
-Now we are going to consider how these basis functions can be adjusted to fit to a particular data set.
+\notes{Now we are going to consider how these basis functions can be adjusted to fit to a particular data set.
 We will return to the olympic marathon data from last time.
-First we will scale the output of the data to be zero mean and variance 1.
+First we will scale the output of the data to be zero mean and variance 1.}

 \include{_datasets/includes/olympic-marathon-data.md}